Houseboat: Houseboating options

-Houseboating lakes

-Houseboating on Lake Powell is a popular vacation option since the Glen Canyon Dam impounds water from the Colorado River to form almost 2000 mi of shoreline.
-Lake Mead, the largest man-made lake in North America, about 30 minutes from Las Vegas, New Bullards Bar Reservoir in the Sierra Nevada foothills about 45 minutes from Nevada City, California, and Lake Shasta in the mountains just outside Redding, California, are also popular spots for houseboats.
-Four rivers or "arms" merge to create this: the Sacramento, McCloud, Squaw Creek, and Pit.
+Houseboating on Lake Powell in Utah and Arizona is a popular vacation option, since Arizona's Glen Canyon Dam impounds water from the Colorado River to form almost 2000 mi of shoreline.
+Popular spots for houseboats on other lakes include Lake Mead, the largest man-made lake in North America, about 30 minutes from Las Vegas; and two California lakes, New Bullards Bar Reservoir in the Sierra Nevada foothills about 45 minutes from Nevada City and Lake Shasta in the mountains just outside Redding.
+Four rivers or "arms" merge to create this: the Sacramento, McCloud, Sulanharas Creek, and Pit.
 Shasta Dam, the highest center spillway dam in the world, can be found at the southwest corner of the lake.
-Lake Shasta Caverns, can only be reached from the lake.
+Lake Shasta Caverns, can be reached only from the lake.

-Houseboating is also common on Lake Cumberland - often referred to as the Houseboat Manufacturing Capital of the World (as the majority of American-built houseboats are manufactured in the counties surrounding Lake Cumberland).
-Lake Cumberland and other lakes in the Southeast US such as Norris Lake (TN), Dale Hollow Lake (KY/TN), Center Hill Lake (TN), Lake Lanier (GA) and more offer very favorable houseboating conditions as the geography provides a vast number of coves and fingers that allow houseboats to tie up or anchor away from the main channel and provides the user a peaceful, secluded atmosphere.
-Due to the large number of houseboat manufacturers located in the Southeast US, the new and used houseboat marketplace in the Southeast is one of the most competitive and affordable areas for houseboats to be purchased in the nation.
+Houseboating is also common on Lake Cumberland, which is often referred to as the Houseboat Manufacturing Capital of the World because the majority of American-built houseboats are manufactured in the counties surrounding the lake.
+Lake Cumberland and other lakes in the southeastern US such as Norris Lake (Tennessee), Dale Hollow Lake (Kentucky/Tennessee), Center Hill Lake (Tennessee), and Lake Lanier (Georgia), to mention a few in that area, offer very favorable houseboating conditions as the geography provides a vast number of coves and fingers that allow houseboats to tie up or anchor away from the main channel and provides the user a peaceful, secluded atmosphere.
+Due to the large number of houseboat manufacturers located in the Southeast US, the new and used houseboat marketplace there is one of the most competitive and affordable areas for houseboats to be purchased in the nation.
 Houseboat transporters can also deliver a houseboat to any body of water in the US.
 Houseboating is also popular on Lake Amistad, Trinity Lake, Lake Mohave and Lake Mead National Recreation Area.
 In New York, houseboats have also become a major part of the great South Bay on Long Island.
-Houseboats are also available for rental at Lake Billy Chinook in Central Oregon where waterskiing is popular.
+Houseboats are also available for rental at Lake Billy Chinook in Central Oregon, where waterskiing is popular.
 Lake Billy Chinook has many little coves to anchor the houseboat.

-Shanty boats

 Roughly built float houses are sometimes called shanty boats but may be built on a raft or hull.
-In historic logging operations workmen sometimes used an ark as mobile dwellings.
+In historic logging operations, workmen sometimes used an ark as a mobile dwelling.